Study of the Molecular Level Mechanism of Nanoscale Alternating Current Electrohydrodynamic Flow: RESULTS AND DISCUSSIONS

 From the above analysis, it is clear that heat is being generated in the fluid nearer to the electrodes when a very high-frequency AC potential is applied.
 To understand the role of charged particles (Na$^+$ and Cl$^-$ ions) in this phenomenon, the temperature rise of water and aqueous solution of NaCl is compared in Fig \ref{temp_water}.
 Interestingly, the temperature rise is found to be similar for both systems, with and without NaCl.
 This suggests that the localized temperature rise is not caused by the movement of ions in the system under rapid changes in electrode polarity.
+A simple order-of-magnitude diffusion-timescale estimate provides additional physical insight: the characteristic ionic diffusion length during one AC cycle scales as $\ell_d \sim \sqrt{2D/f}$, where $D$ is the ionic diffusivity and $f$ is the AC frequency.
+For typical ionic diffusivities in water ($D \sim 10^{-9}\,{\mathrm{m}^2\,\mathrm{s}^{-1}}$), ions cannot diffuse across the 7~nm channel within a single cycle above tens of MHz, and at GHz frequencies the per cycle diffusion distance is only on the order of a nanometer.
+This supports the reduced role of ion-mediated mechanisms at the high frequencies considered here.

 To understand the mechanism behind the temperature rise, an orientational order parameter analysis of water molecules has been carried out \cite{de1993physics}.
 The order parameter is defined as

 where the angle $\theta$ is defined by $\cos\theta = \hat{\textbf{\textit{n}}} \cdot \hat{\textbf{\textit{z}}}$, with $\hat{\textbf{\textit{n}}}$ representing the direction of the water molecule’s dipole moment and $\hat{\textbf{\textit{z}}}$ the unit vector along the z-axis.